PortPy-Project/PortPy/README.md

 </p>

 # What is PortPy?
 **Note: The package is at its early stages of development (version 0.0.1) and we are now collecting feedback from researchers to further refine the data structure and the main functionality.
-We are expecting to have a stable version 1.xx around March 2023.
+We are expecting to have a stable version 1.xx around July 2023.
 We would love to hear your feedback.**

 PortPy (**P**lanning and **O**ptimization for **R**adiation **T**herapy) is a community effort to develop the **first opensource python library** to facilitate the development and clinical translation of radiotherapy cancer treatment planning algorithms.
 PortPy includes:
 1. Research-ready data and code for *benchmarking*, *reproducibility*, and *community-driven* development.